MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Add-PnPCustomAction.md

 ## PARAMETERS

 ### -ClientSideComponentId
-The Client Side Component Id of the custom action
+The Client Side Component Id of the custom action as defined in the manfiest.json file for your action

 Only applicable to: SharePoint Online, SharePoint Server 2019